dcousens/ranger/README.md

 # ranger
-A header-only library for wrapping C++ STL iterators in a range-like interface.
+An attempt at a header-only range library for wrapping C++ STL iterators in a range-like interface.

 **WARNING:** There is no implicit bounds protection.

 The library does have *some* `assert`s internally for debugging purposes,  but you still need to watch out for any undefined behaviour from your iterators,  e.g dereferencing past `end`.

 **WARNING:** This library is a work in progress,  please report any bugs!
+If you need something production safe,  this isn't the library for you.

 ## Example